namely/chief-of-state/readme.md

 - Journal, Snapshot are serialized using google protocol buffer message format.

-- Out of the box clustering and powerful events and domain entities sharding with split-brain-resolver algorithm
+- Out of the box clustering and powerful events and domain entities sharding with split-brain-resolver algorithm.

 - Out of the box entities passivation mechanism to free resources whenever necessary.

-- All events, state are defined using google protocol buffer message format and persisted to postgres
+- All events, state are defined using google protocol buffer message format and persisted to postgres.

 - Additional meta data are provided to your events via the `MetaData`.

-- Commands and Events handlers via gRPC
+- Commands and Events handlers via gRPC.

-- Read Side processor via gRPC (every persisted event is made available when the read side is turn on)
+- Read Side processor via gRPC (every persisted event is made available when the read side is turn on).

-- Out of the box Read Side offset management residing in the Chief-Of-State readSide store (postgresql)
+- Out of the box Read Side offset management residing in the Chief-Of-State readSide store (postgresql).

 - Out of the box observability.

-- Out of the box configurable k8 deployment
+- Out of the box configurable k8 deployment.

 ### Global environment variables